Congratulations on Your Admission

 Administrative Program Assistant

-There will be a book discussion program during new student orientation.
+One of the assignments that should be completed prior to Launch is the reading for the book discussion.
 The book selected for this year’s orientation is Fatal Invention: How Science, Politics, and Big Business Re-create Race in the Twenty-first Century (2011) by Dorothy Roberts.
 Originally published in 2011, you can find the book as described below.